Learning Sparse Low-Threshold Linear Classifiers: ERM Upper Bound

-Theorem 6 shows that using empirical risk minimization, the loss of the obtained predictor converges to the loss of the optimal predictor at a rate of the order $\tilde{O}(\sqrt{rk\log(d)/m}) \equiv \tilde{O}(\sqrt{\theta k\log(d)/m})$.
 Up to logarithmic factors, this is the best possible rate for learning in the generalized Winnow setting.
 This is shown in the next section, in \thmref{thm:lowerbound}.
 We also show, in \thmref{thm:nouniform}, that this rate cannot be obtain via standard uniform convergence analysis.